DataFire/Integrations/integrations/generated/zuora/README.md

   * nextPage `string`: URL to retrieve the next page of the response if it exists; otherwise absent.
   * orders `array`
     * items [Order](#order)
-  * success `boolean`: Indicates if the order creation has succeeded.
+  * success `boolean`: Indicates whether the call succeeded.

 ### GetBillingPreviewRunResponse
 * GetBillingPreviewRunResponse `object`: get billingPreviewRun response